Skip to navigation Skip to content

 • vocational, or

-For the purposes of work capacity, 'work' is considered to be any work.
-It is not limited by the work the customer usually performs nor, work available in the customer's area.
+For the purposes of work capacity, 'work' is not limited to the work the customer usually performs nor, work that is available in the customer's area.
+It is any type of work.

 Feedback, complaints, and appeals